Wolverine and the X-Men (TV series): Plot

 Elsewhere, Wolverine begins to have some visions from the past, and Emma offers to sort out his visions telepathically.
 In his visions, Wolverine meets a lone mutant girl, figure from the past Sabretooth, and finally discovers many mysteries about his past.
 Cyclops has constant memories about Jean and is depressed.
 He believes she is still alive, so, with the help of Emma, he seeks out Mister Sinister.
 The X-Men and Mister Sinister have a confrontation that does not result in them finding out any new info about Jean's whereabouts.
 Wolverine has Cyclops swear an oath to be in the X-Men again and promise not to go off searching for Jean.
 Somewhere across town, Jean is shown waking up in a random hospital after months of being in a coma.

-It is later revealed in the three-part first-season finale "Foresight" that the previously assumed attack on the Mansion was not from the efforts of a third party, but rather from the result of Jean who unwittingly releases the immense and highly destructive strength and power of the Phoenix Force, that originally lay dormant deep within her subconscious, in an attempt to halt an oncoming telepathic attack led by Emma (who was secretly working as a double agent for the Inner Circle and the Stepford Cuckoos).
+It is later revealed in the three-part first-season finale "Foresight" that the previously assumed attack on the Mansion was not from the efforts of a third party, but rather from the result of Jean who unwittingly releases the Phoenix Force, that originally lay dormant within her mind, in an attempt to halt an oncoming telepathic attack led by Emma (who was working as a double agent for the Inner Circle and the Stepford Cuckoos).
 Along with Sebastian Shaw, Selene, Harry Leland, and Donald Pierce, it was the Inner Circle's utmost duty to not only obtain the power of the Phoenix Force by abducting Jean from the protection of Xavier and the Mansion, but to also obliterate the ancient being's existence before it could fully mature and consequently bring forth unparalleled destruction onto the world as it had done numerous times in the past throughout Earth's history.
-However, in a move that was completely unknown to Emma at the time, the rest of the Inner Circle members all shared an entirely different and more sinister vision than Frost had initially believed: to control and manipulate the power of the Phoenix Force and have it cater to their own hidden agenda.
-Upon realizing the error of her ways, Emma betrays the Inner Circle and attempts to redeem herself in the eyes of the X-Men by not only rescuing Jean but, by also following through with her original plan of destroying the cosmic entity before it could mature.
-Unfortunately, her actions result in her apparent death.
-Rogue apologizes to Wolverine, and finally rejoins the X-Men for good.
+However, in a move that was completely unknown to Emma at the time, the rest of the Inner Circle members sought to manipulate the Phoenix Force and cater to their own agenda.
+Upon realizing the error of her ways, Emma betrays the Inner Circle and sacrifices herself to stop the Phoenix Force.

 The now fully reformed X-Men are praised for their actions by Professor Xavier, but are warned of a new danger approaching: the Age of Apocalypse.
+While Professor X is in his mansion, the final shot shows a high-tech pyramid as Apocalypse, Mister Sinister, and Cyclops are about to address a crowd.